konradhafen/beaver-dam-water-storage/docs/_sources/example.txt

     bratCap = 1.0 #proportion (0-1) of maximum estimted dam capacity (from BRAT) for scenario

-Now we'll initialize :code:`BDLoG` and call the run function, which will automatically run the dam placement algorithm and create the necessary outputs to run :code:`BDSWEA`.
+Now we'll initialize :code:`BDLoG` and call the :code:`run` function, which will automatically run the dam placement algorithm and create the necessary outputs to run :code:`BDSWEA`.

 .. code-block:: python